philc/book-notes/business/7 powers - hamilton helmer.md

   * Relational: it's hard to abandon a community that the user likes and identifies with.
 * The firm can increase related sales to existing, captured customers, by introducing new product lines, potentially by M&A.
-* The more product lines that get adopted increases customer entanglement and thus switching costs.
+* When more product lines are adopted, they increases customer entanglement and thus switching costs.
 * Switching Costs power can lead to Branding power
   * "If the product preference of users already tethered by Switching Costs spills over to a wider pool of potential customers, you could find yourself enjoying the effects of Branding."